-This new ‘open work permit’ is a significant program in Canadian immigration and allows applicants to work during the processing of their PR applications.
+This ‘open work permit’ is a significant program in Canadian immigration and allows applicants to work during the processing of their PR applications.

-New!
-Electronic Travel Authorization Form Now Required
+Electronic Travel Authorization Form Required

-New entry requirement now in effect: visa-exempt foreign nationals who fly to or transit through Canada need an Electronic Travel Authorization (eTA).
+Visa-exempt foreign nationals who fly to or transit through Canada need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travelers with a valid Canadian visa.
 Canadian citizens, including dual citizens, and Canadian permanent residents cannot apply for an eTA.

 Important: If you are stateless or if you are traveling with a travel document issued to non-citizens, such as a foreign passport or a refugee travel document, you need to apply for a visa to visit or transit through Canada.